Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 12 - Bitcoin.md

 #### D. Security
 - **Mine a block is hard:** $\frac{1}{2^k}$ ​probability to compute a correct hash.
 For $k = 30$  the probability is $\frac{1}{1B}$.
-- **Modify old transaction:** If an attacker wants to modify an old transaction **he would need to re-mine all the subsequent blocks to convince other peers that that is the true blockchain**, this is very hard.
+- **Modify old transaction:** If an attacker wants to modify an old transaction he would need to **re-mine all the subsequent blocks** to convince other peers that that is the true blockchain, this is very hard.
--
+- **Mine next block:**
 ### III.
 System Dynamics and Limitations

 - **Forks:** If two miners find a block simultaneously, the chain **forks**.
 The network resolves this by following the **longest chain**, which represents the most cumulative work.